berkabay4/Twincat3_Csharp_3D_Simulation/README.md

 - The necessary motor angles are calculated for the DRA to move to the selected position.

-- The values ​​calculated as a result of the kinematic operations are sent from TwinCAT to C# to enable the motion in the simulation.
+- The values calculated as a result of the kinematic operations are sent from TwinCAT to C# to enable the motion in the simulation.

 - When the processes are completed, information is given about the new material coming from TwinCAT to C# and the new material moves on the conveyor in 3D simulation.

 You can find the flow diagram of the system below.

 <img src ="images/deltarobotarm-flowchart.png" />

 ## Video